vihara-ambegoda/Buncher-Machine-Panel-Block-Diagram/README.md

 # Buncher Machine Panel Block Diagram
-Buncher Machine Panel Block Diagram (Internship Project)
+Redesigned Power Distribution Block Diagram for Buncher Machine Panel (Internship Project)

 ---

 ## 🔎 Overview
 During my internship at Cable Solutions (Pvt) Ltd., I was assigned my first technical project: create a complete **power distribution block diagram** for a redesigning buncher machine panel board.

-I didn’t have specialized electrical CAD software at the time, so I used **AutoCAD** to manually draw every block and connection for over **30 components**.
+At the time, I didn’t have access to specialized electrical CAD tools, so I manually created all block diagrams using AutoCAD for over **30 components**.

 ---